Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 npm run test
 ```

-## How to sign CLA

-Once your PR is created, a CLA bot will automatically add a comment to explain how to sign Contributor License Agreement.

-For Individual Contributor, following that comment, it can be done inside your PR; but make sure that the 'git config user.name' and 'git config user.email' on your computer are identical with those you use to login in to GITHUB.
-Once signed, the bot won't bother you in your future PRs.

 ### localization notices
 It uses the gulp to do localization to reference project https://github.com/microsoft/vscode-extension-samples/tree/master/i18n-sample
 And the codes in each ts file: